common-workflow-language/user_guide/_episodes/09-array-inputs.md

 The `inputBinding` can appear either on the outer array parameter definition or the inner array element definition, and these produce different behavior when constructing the command line, as shown above.
-In addition, the `itemSeperator` field, if provided, specifies that array values should be concatenated into a single argument separated by the item separator string.
+In addition, the `itemSeparator` field, if provided, specifies that array values should be concatenated into a single argument separated by the item separator string.